Yoons and baboons

 I think I’ll stick to baiting Yoons – oops, sorry.
 That just slipped out – unionists who begin defence of their racial insults by pleading they are related to a Scot, by their great-great-great grandfather, twice removed.
 But not in the Highland Clearances, you understand.
 That was done to Jocks by Jocks in Jockdom.

 Claiming some of your best friends are Scots is as insulting as saying ‘Jocks hate vegetables’.
-That reminds me; the next idiot comedian who makes that remark deserves a stick of celery rammed up his arse.
+That reminds me; the next moronic comedian making that remark deserves a stick of celery rammed up his English arse.
 I hope I make myself clear.